softwaremill/sttp/docs/requests/uri.rst

 If a string containing the protocol is embedded *as the very beginning*, it will not be escaped, allowing to embed entire addresses as prefixes, e.g.: ``uri"$endpoint/login"``, where ``val endpoint = "http://example.com/api"``.

-This is useful when a base URI is stored in a value, and can then be used as a base for constructing URIs.
+This is useful when a base URI is stored in a value, and can then be used as a base for constructing more specific URIs.

 All features combined
 ---------------------